 She tosses the apple to Danis and holds the other one up to me.
 "Do you want one?"

 A generous offer given their position.
-"No, thank you, you take it."
+"No, thank you.
+You take it."

-I notice Danis peek over the platform, looking down at me.
+I notice Danis peeking over the platform, looking down at me.
 He looks like a mess.
 The bags under his eyes make the brief flash of panic that crosses his face feel exaggerated.
 He tries to calm himself and gives me an awkward wave.

 "Good morning, Danis."